 Write guest posts

 Guest posts are probably the most common way to show off your knowledge, establish yourself as an expert, and get backlinks at the same time.
 Most websites and blogs let guest posters include a short bio and backlinks.
-This means that guest posting may take more time, but it often has a more significant impact.
+This means that guest posting may take longer but often has a more significant impact.
 Working with others in your niche helps you create a professional relationship, network, and brand.

 Key Takeaways